ubccr/akrr/docs/AKRR_Install_notes.md

 - I had to make all the other images locally (the akrr_ready_... etc docker images that Docker_run_tests uses) since the images provided were all with python34 still.
 To do this I based it off of the instructions in the README of akrr/docker/centos_slurm_single_host_wlm

+- The image nsimakov/akrr_ready_centos_slurm_single_host_wlm:1 uses outdate python34.
+To use the python36 as is proper, you have to create the images yourself and run it all locally until it gets updated on the docker cloud
+	- The Dockerfiles in this repo use the same image names just without the nsimakov in front
+	- Recommendation: do all the image creating manually based on the readme in akrr/docker/centos_slurm_single_host_wlm, except without the nsimakov/ part at the beginning of each image